Free Research Preview. DrugChatter may produce inaccurate information.

 1. How common is fatigue with Lipitor use?

-2. Why does fatigue occur with Lipitor use?
+2. What are the reasons behind fatigue with Lipitor use?

 Yes, there are alternative medications to Lipitor, such as Crestor and Zocor.
-However, it's important to talk to your doctor before switching medications.
+However, it's essential to consult with your doctor before switching medications.

 DrugPatentWatch - Make Better Decisions